MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_MQTT_LOG.md

 See [MQTT Auto discovery](../MQTT_Auto_Discovery/README.md) for more information.

 ### **Home Assistant YAML**

-If home assistant auto discovery is not working for you, you can use the following to your `configuration.yaml`:
+If [Home Assistant MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the following to your `configuration.yaml`:

 ```yaml
 - name: "plc_log"